Gainsborough melodramas: Problems with the US Censor

 despite Maddalena having a mental illness that impacted on her cognitive awareness, that she was still committing adultery, and adulterous women were taboo.

 Another act that Madonna of the Seven Moons was adjudged to have violated the Hays code was two people being on a bed with no feet on the ground, as the PCA perceived this indicated sexual intercourse.
 Of one such incident, Calvert says "we weren't allowed to be two on a bed without somebody's feet being on the floor.
-And so when Granger and I had the bedroom scene in Madonna of the Seven Moons, we did in fact do it on a bed with all our feet off the ground - but they showed it very dark with just two cigarettes, so the audience wouldn't know where we were."
+And so when Granger and I had the bedroom scene in Madonna of the Seven Moons, we did in fact do it on a bed with all our feet off the ground – but they showed it very dark with just two cigarettes, so the audience wouldn't know where we were."
 However, the BBFC had the same violation in their code of conduct in films, which the American comedian Fred Allen would also recall in a letter to Groucho Marx.
 In the scene between Maddalena's daughter Angela and Nino's brother Sandro, Allen wrote "I hope you noted the item that involved the reshooting of a scene in the film "Madonna of the seven Moons", the scene was an attempted rape of the chaste Angela and the actor kept forgetting that the British Board of Censors will not pass any seduction scene unless the seducer has one foot on the floor, apparently sex in England is something like snooker."

 Scenes of rape and adultery in The Wicked Lady (1945) were also highlighted by the PCA, which led them to define the film as "making adultery look like too much fun".
 While the ending of the film complied with the BBFC's code stipulating that criminals should get their comeuppance, it did not go far enough for the PCA, who added that the villain showed no remorse for her crimes and "died as she lived, happy and unrepented".
 However, the biggest criticism the PCA had was for the women's dress bodices (appropriate for the era portrayed), which they perceived to be very low-cut, and showing too much cleavage for their Motion Picture Production Code.
-This was the first time the word cleavage had been applied in reference to an area of a woman's anatomy; previously, the PCA had utilized the term décolletage when assessing films.
+This was the first time the word cleavage had been applied in reference to an area of a woman's anatomy; previously, the PCA had used the term décolletage when assessing films.
 The American media were also outraged by the design of the dresses, declaring "Americans do not want half naked women like Patricia Roc in this movie".
 To remedy the situation, extensive re-shooting was required before the film could be released in the United States; however, the damage was done, and exhibitors later publicised that the film had "suffered too much from the censors to be entirely satisfactory".